Western Michigan University

-Dr. Mohamed Sultan is chair of the Department of Geosciences, and professor of geosciences and remote sensing at Western Michigan University.
+Dr. Mohamed Sultan is chair of the Department of Geological and Environmental Sciences, and professor of geosciences and remote sensing at Western Michigan University.

 Sultan leads the Earth Sciences Remote Sensing Lab and supervises graduate students and research scientists.
 Sultan applies remote sensing and geographic information systems to address a wide range of geological and environmental problems.
 He is involved in interdisciplinary research in a wide range of fields such as: geochemistry, geochronology, hydrology, surface runoff, groundwater flow modeling, and field geology.